impostorsguides/impostorsguides.github.io/rbenv/part-2/2-h-content.md

 }
 ```

-This is the happy-path test, covering [this `for` loop](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-commands#L27){:target="_blank" rel="noopener"}.
+This is the happy-path test, covering [this `for` loop](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-commands#L27){:target="_blank" rel="noopener" }.
 The test runs the regular `rbenv-commands` command, asserts that it was successful, and asserts that certain commands are listed among the output printed to STDOUT.

 We also explicitly assert that the line "sh-shell" does *not* appear in the output.
 That's because: